rackerlabs/rackspace-how-to/content/general/iad2-data-center-migration-customer-faq.md

 4. At the start of your migration window, all affected devices are powered off using another automated script and ServiceNet IPs are changed.
-Any servers that need to be turned off in a specific order need to be shutdown before the automated shut down script runs at 23:00.
-If your devices must be turned off in a specific order, your account team provides you with a revised maintenance start time at least seven days before the maintenance date.
+Any servers that need to be turned off in a specific order need to be shutdown before the automated shut down script runs at 23:00 EST. If your devices must be turned off in a specific order, your account team provides you with a revised maintenance start time at least seven days before the maintenance date.